angus-mackenzie/TOA/README.md

 # Theory of Algorithms
 These notes were compiled during our Computer Science course at the University of Cape Town.
 It is a general summary of the slides, lectures and any other content that was deemed useful.
+As such, this repository is not an entire representation of the Theory of Algorithms - but rather useful content from my course.

 Before adding to this repository - please check out the [Contributing Guidelines](Contributing.md) 📐 and if you want to help out please check out the [Project Board](https://github.com/AngusTheMack/TOA/projects/1) for this repo 🅱️